-For informative WSDL for the Document Repository see in ITI TF-2x: Appendix W.
+An informative WSDL for the Document Repository is available online: see ITI TF-2x: Appendix W.

 The <ihe:RetrieveDocumentSetRequest/> element is defined as:

 One or more <ihe:DocumentRequest/> elements, each one representing an individual document that the Document Consumer wants to retrieve from the Document Repository.
 Each <ihe:DocumentRequest/> element contains: